UniMath/agda-unimath/src/real-numbers/inequality-real-numbers.lagda.md

-The {{#concept "standard ordering" Disambiguation="real numbers" Agda=leq-ℝ}} on the [real numbers](real-numbers.dedekind-real-numbers.md) is defined as the lower cut of one being a subset of the lower cut of the other.
-This is the definition used in {{#cite UF13}}, section 11.2.1.
+The {{#concept "standard ordering" Disambiguation="real numbers" Agda=leq-ℝ}} on the [real numbers](real-numbers.dedekind-real-numbers.md) is defined as the [lower cut](real-numbers.lower-dedekind-real-numbers.md) of one being a [subset](foundation-core.subtypes.md) of the lower cut of the other.
+I.e., `x ≤ y` if `lower-cut x ⊆ lower-cut y `.
+This is the definition used in
+{{#cite UF13}}, section 11.2.1.

+Inequality of the real numbers is equivalently described by the _upper_ cut of one being a subset of the upper cut of the other, i.e., `x ≤ y` iff `upper-cut y ⊆ upper-cut x`.
+This is easily seen by the fact that the complement of the lower cut determines the upper cut of a disjoint pair of rounded cuts, and vice versa.

-## Definition
+## Definitions

+### Inequality in terms of lower cuts

 ```agda
 module _